 You are not authorized to install this app.
 You must submit the app to AppInspect, and specify the same credentials as those used for AppInspect.

-For complete instructions on how to validate your app using the AppInspect API, see Run Splunk AppInspet requests through the API.
+For complete instructions on how to validate your app using the AppInspect API, see Use the Splunk AppInspect API.

 After you validate your app using Splunk AppInspect, upload and install your app on Splunk Cloud as follows:

 - In Splunk Web, click the Apps gear.

 - Specify the same username and password that you provided when validating your app with AppInspect.
 Splunk Cloud uses these credentials to authenticate your AppInspect app validation.